 - At least four courses beyond the introductory classes (“100” level) must be taken with tenure-track or tenured professors in the Department of Political Science.
 These courses are usually denoted with a “190” designation though occasionally there are exceptions.
 Check with the DUS or Political Science coordinator if you have any questions as to whether a particular class meets this requirement.
 (For students entering in the 2021 class and beyond.)

 - At any level for a total of 12 credits selected from the following areas: history, history of art, history of science & technology, philosophy, anthropology, geography, economics, sociology, psychology, and courses offered by the SNF Agora Institute.

 Honors Thesis Program

-Students who complete a senior thesis and have a final major GPA (including final semester grades) of 3.7 will be awarded departmental honors.
-All students may write a thesis, regardless of GPA, provided they have a detailed proposal approved by a faculty member at the beginning of the fall semester of their senior year.
+Students who complete a distinguished senior thesis and have a final major GPA (including final semester grades) of 3.7 will be awarded departmental honors.
+All students may choose to write a thesis, regardless of GPA, provided they have a detailed proposal approved by a faculty member at the beginning of the fall semester of their senior year.